 AGING NETWORK: Due to suspension of group services and increased one-on-one in -home services provided by the Aging Network, more volunteers are needed.
 No experience is necessary to volunteer.
 To volunteer, contact your Local Area Agency on Aging at 1-800-AGELINE (1-800-243-5463).

 FOOD BANKS: The need for food banks and food pantries during this national emergency is anticipated to grow with reduced and/or disappearing paychecks and children no longer getting their regular school meals because of the school closures.
 Many people who have never needed these services before will now find themselves needing food assistance for the first time.

 Community Food Bank of Central Alabama: The safety of our staff, volunteers, and community remains our highest priority.
 We are taking extra precautions, including increased cleaning and sanitizing of our facility.
-At this time, volunteer sessions in our warehouse are cancelled through the end of the month.
-Keep an eye out HERE for opportunities to help with Mobile Pantry distributions.
 Please email firstname.lastname@example.org for more information.

 Feeding the Gulf Coast: The three main volunteering needs at this time are: 1) food sorting, volunteers check donated products for expiration dates and ingredient labels then place the items in proper food categories.
 2) Senior boxes, volunteers pack food boxes for monthly distribution to seniors.
 3) Backpack, volunteers pack backpacks with food for kids to have over the weekend.
 All volunteers must wear closed-toe shoes.
 For more information, contact Missy at email@example.com or Andrea at firstname.lastname@example.org or call (251) 653-1617.
 Location: 5248 Mobile South Street, Theodore, AL 36582.

 East Alabama Food Bank: Volunteer opportunities include repacking bulk foods in the warehouse, packing boxes for our programs, office tasks, sorting product, stocking shelves, etc. To volunteer, sign up at: https://foodbankofeastalabama.com/donate/volunteer/.
 Email email@example.com for more information.